 - ‘narrow search’ – lets you find specific info on diarrhea (ex; only causes of diarrhea)

 Another useful feature is Health Channels, which serve as one-stop resource for top articles, news, healthmaps and some other info related to a particular term.
 To get an idea check out health channel for heart disease here.

-There is no need to register to use healthline, however if you become a member you will be able to (1)tag and save your search results and (2)write reviews of articles and rate other reviews.
-If you are using Firefox you can also search on Healthline right from your browser by installing this Firefox plugin
+There is no need to register to use healthline, however if you become a member you will be able to (1)tag and save your search results and (2)write reviews of articles and rate Firefox you can also search on Healthline right from your browser by installing this Firefox plugin.
+If you are using